andrespineda/UC-Berkeley-MLAI/readme.md

 more.

-The Jupyter Notebook for this assignment is located in Github (Github, n.d), which is a widely used platform for hosting software development projects, including repositories related to data analysis methodologies like CRISP-DM.
+The Jupyter Notebook for this assignment is located in Github (Github, n.d.), which is a widely used platform for hosting software development projects, including repositories related to data analysis methodologies like CRISP-DM.